sarahfossheim/fossheim-io/writing/posts/css-macintosh/index.md

 - Discover the possibilities of background gradients
 - Have to think about cross-browser issues and fallbacks
 - Become faster at writing CSS _(you could even give yourself a time limit as an extra challenge)_

-If you're new to front-end development or want to brush up your CSS skills, I can really recommend just finding a design you like and trying to recreate it.
-Whether it's a poster, a website, a piece of furniture or an old Macintosh; practice makes perfect.

 If you've made something similar, especially after following my tutorials, feel free to send me the result on [twitter](https://twitter.com/liatrisbian) or any other social media platform I'm on.
 I'd love to see what other people come up with. ❤️